 The battery in the new Note 5 is 3000 mAh which is 220 mAh smaller compared to the predecessor.
 The fast wired charging has been further improved and fast wireless charging support has also been added.
 Just like Galaxy S6, there is no non-removable back.
 Therefore there is no support for removable battery and external SD card.
 Most people are complaining about this and they said they will not be upgrading due to this.
 We will have to see more about this in the future.

-Design, Screen and Camera
+Design, Screen, and Camera

 Samsung Galaxy Note 5 has full metal and glass build.
 It looks beautiful and feels really solid.
 It is glass, so we have to be extra careful.
-The front of the phone is flat to provide a writing surface while the back of the phone is curved to provide easier maneuver.
+The front of the phone is flat to provide a writing surface while the back of the phone is curved to provide easier maneuvering.
 There is a redesigned SPen silo and the pen now can be stored in a neat way.
-The S Pen sits flush inside the frame of the Note 5.
+The S Pen sits flush inside the frame of Note 5.

 On the front side, there is a big 5.7″ AMOLED screen with 1440 x 2560 resolution and Gorilla Glass 4 protection.
-At the top, there is a 5 MP selfie camera with f/1.9 aperture that can record 1440p videos at 30 fps.
+At the top, there is a 5 MP selfie camera with an f/1.9 aperture that can record 1440p videos at 30 fps.
 On the backside, there is a main 16 MP camera with f/1.9 aperture that can take videos in UHD 4K resolution at 30 fps and 1080p videos at 60 fps.
 There are some interesting and useful features such as stereo sound recording, gyro-EIS, and optical image stabilization (OIS) with the back camera.
 These things help to get better results in shaky conditions and low-light situations.

 Samsung Galaxy Note 5 has a powerful processor, faster memory, better camera, and latest features.
 It has a solid and premium-looking glass-metal sandwich design that looks really beautiful.
-However, the trade-off is non-removable back and battery.
+However, the trade-off is a non-removable back and battery.
 One important thing that people are not ready to give up is the SD card.
 Higher storage models are very expensive and many people don’t like being tied.
 Portable, light, and cheap storage is a top choice for data holders and this is one deal-breaker for Galaxy Note 5.

 In this new flagship phone, there is a new UI, higher memory, improved SPen, and a good look.
 On the other side, is a smaller battery and no support for a memory card.
 If we see, Galaxy Note 4 is still a very capable phone.
 It also has a 16 MP back camera with 4K video recording capability.
 The processor still holds up very well and the current price is also down.
 So, if you want to save some money and enjoy a flagship Note lineup product, then go for the Note 4.
 If you want the latest and best with amazing looks, top-of-the-line chip, higher internal storage, and an improved camera then the Note 5 is clearly the answer.